Fuyukai/Kyoukai/docs/gettingstarted.rst

 code, which can have parts in it replaced using code inside the template itself, or your view.

-The default template engine used by Kyōkai is
+The default template engine used by Kyoukai is
 `Mako <http://www.makotemplates.org/>`__, but you can change it around to use `Jinja2 <http://jinja.pocoo.org/docs/dev/>`__ easily.